MJThiecke/fenora/README.md

 <pre>
              ~~Feature normalisation for regression analysis~~

-Fenora provides functions for preprocessing and normalising sequencing-based feature count data, preparing it for downstream regression analyses.
-It can be used for data from assays such as ChIP-seq, CUT&Tag, ATAC-seq, RNA-seq, etc.
-Fenora is particularly well suited to pre-process count data in intervals of varying sizes (such as restriction fragments).
+Fenora provides a runner script (scripts/fenora.R) and functions for preprocessing sequencing-derived feature count data, preparing it for downstream (regression) analyses.
+Fenora can be used for data from assays such as ChIP-seq, CUT&Tag, ATAC-seq, RNA-seq, etc. Fenora is particularly well suited to pre-process count data in intervals of varying sizes (such as restriction fragments).
 Fenora is also capable of mitigating read-count effects of aneuploidy, using the argument --qNormBetweenChr.

 NOTE: Fenora does not make any assumptions on replicates.
 It is recommended to perform replicate-comparisons and merging before running Fenora.